HelenGlover/Digital-Garden/_notes/projects.md

 ---

 <p style="padding: 1.5em 1.5em; background: #f5f7ff; border-radius: 10px; color: #000; width: 90%; line-height: 2;">
-I do "moonlighting", the act of having a second 'job' by pursuing personal projects that align with my passions in tech, sustainability, and design. </p>
+I "moonlight," or the act of having a second 'job' in which I pursue personal projects that align with my passions in tech, sustainability, and design. </p>

 <h3>Research:</h3>